danielcbit/apcctrl/doc/manual/manual.rst

 **loadlimit**
     This event is generated when the battery charge is below the low limit specified in the apcctrl.conf file.
-    After completing this event, apcupsd will immediately initiate a ``doshutdown`` event.
+    After completing this event, apcctrl will immediately initiate a ``doshutdown`` event.

     *Default:* ``wall`` a message

 **powerout**
     This event is generated immediately when
-    apcupsd detects that the UPS has switched to batteries.
+    apcctrl detects that the UPS has switched to batteries.
 It may be due to a short powerfailure, an automatic selftest of the UPS, or a longer powerfailure.